jessejanderson/refract/README.md

 - Running the tests
  - HA HA HA.
 There are no tests.
 None.

+## TODO

+- Run script elements in parallel
+- Make the log come back to the browser

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).